Alex313031/Chromium-Dev-Editor/README.md

 # File Names
 cros-editor.crx -- My .crx (THIS is most likely what you want)
+pnoffddplpippgcfjdhbmhkofpnaalpg-0.23.3550-Crx4Chrome.com.crx -- chrome4crx .crx (OLD)
-pnoffddplpippgcfjdhbmhkofpnaalpg-0.23.3550-Crx4Chrome.com.crx -- Original .crx (OLD)
+pnoffddplpippgcfjdhbmhkofpnaalpg-0.23.3550.0.crx -- Original official Google .crx (OLD)
->>Update: Original .crx is now the official Google CDN version, not crx4chrome (although they are generally trustworthy)
+--Update: Original .crx is now the official Google CDN version, not crx4chrome (although they are generally trustworthy)
->>Both the crx4chrome and official .crx are being moved into the original_crx directory cros-editor -- My .crx unpacked.
+--Both the crx4chrome .crxand official .crx are being moved into the original_crx directory
+cros-editor -- My .crx unpacked.
-original_crx -- Original .crx unpacked.
+original_crx -- Directory for original .crx files (see above0)
 new_icon.png -- New logo (integrated into both crx and unpacked extension).
 original_icon.png -- Original 256p logo.
 README.md -- This Readme markup doc.